-Generally, a good rate of GDP growth for the US economy is 2.5-3.5%/yr coupled with a low rate of inflation.
-In recent years, US GDP has grown at a more anemic 2.0%, and without greater improvement is likely to decline more.
-We are now very close to full employment, and the workforce has little chance of continuing to increase by 1%/yr, leaving only increased worker productivity as the primary means of enhancing GDP growth.
-What is the best way to stimulate economic activity if our effective GDP is driven primarily by the size of the work force and the efficiency in worker productivity?
-Moreover, what type of stimulation would be most effective to increase GDP?
+Generally, a good rate of GDP growth for the US economy is 2.5-3.5%/yr coupled with a low rate of inflation.48 In recent years, US GDP has grown at a more anemic 2.0%, although in the last two quarters the US GDP has grown at 3.0%.
+Still, without some effort to improve the underlying fundamentals in the US economy, it is likely US GDP will not sustain this rate very long and may actually decline.
+We are now very close to full employment, and the workforce has little chance of continuing to increase by 1%/yr in the coming years.
+This leaves only increased worker productivity as the primary means of enhancing GDP growth.